awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/sensors.md

 3. List the Model information:

 ```
- iot model list --name=SensorModel --full
+ iot model list --name=SensorDemoModel --full
 ```

 :::tip

 **Yet Another Pro Tip**

-You can also set the environment variable `IOT_MODEL` to the name of your project and then leave out the `--model=SensorModel` in all subsequent commands.
+You can also set the environment variable `IOT_MODEL` to the name of your project and then leave out the `--model=SensorDemoModel` in all subsequent commands.
 Again, check out [Joining the Team](team-member) to see how.
 We'll be doing this going forward as well.

 On the Mac Terminal or iTerm:
 ```
- export IOT_MODEL="SensorModel"
+ export IOT_MODEL="SensorDemoModel"
 ```
 On Windows Powershell:
 ```
- $env:IOT_MODEL="SensorModel"
+ $env:IOT_MODEL="SensorDemoModel"
 ```

 :::